Deformation of $F$-injectivity and local cohomology: Applications

 \subsection{$F$-splitting and $F$-injectivity}

 The second application concerns $F$-purity.
-We utilize work of L. Ma \cite{Ma}.
-The language used in loc. cit. is in terms of $R\{F\}$-modules which are simply modules over a ring $R$ with a specified Frobenius action.
-For such a module $M$ with distinguished Frobenius linear action $\rho \colon M \to F_* M$, a submodule $N \subset M$ is called $F$-stable provided $\rho(N) \subset F_*N$.
+We utilize work of L. Ma \cite{Ma} building on work by Enescu and Hochster \cite{EH}.
+The language used in \cite{EH} is in terms of $R\{F\}$-modules which are modules over a ring $R$ with a specified Frobenius action.
+For such a module $M$ with a distinguished Frobenius action $\rho \colon M \to F_* M$, a submodule $N \subset M$ is called \textit{$F$-compatible}, provided that $\rho(N) \subseteq F_*N$.
+Ma showed that $F$-split local rings have local cohomology modules, which when equipped with the natural Frobenius action, satisfy an interesting condition, originally introduced in \cite{EH}.

 \begin{definition} $($\cite[Def.
-2.2]{Ma}$)$ Let $(R,\fm)$ be a local ring.
-An $R$-module $M$ with a Frobenius action $\rho$ is called {\it anti-nilpotent} provided for any submodule $F$-stable submodule $N$ (i.e., $\rho(N) \subset F_* N$) the induced action of $\rho$ on $M/N$ is injective. \end{definition}
+4.6]{EH}$)$ Let $(R,\fm)$ be a local ring.
+An $R$-module $M$ with a Frobenius action $\rho$ is called \textit{anti-nilpotent}, provided for any $F$-compatible submodule $N$ (i.e., $\rho(N) \subseteq F_* N$), the induced action of $\rho$ on $M/N$ is injective. \end{definition}

-The point for us is that for $F$-split rings $R$ local cohomology modules with the natural Frobenius linear map induced by Frobenius of $R$ are anti-nilpotent.